 Follow Newhall Street into Graham Street and then turn right into Frederick Street.
 Entrance to the museum is just after Legge Lane.

-On street parking is available around the Pen Museum.
-All street parking is pay and display, charges apply every day except Sundays.
+On street parking is available around the Museum.
+All street parking is pay and display, charges apply on most days.

 Our museum is located within Birmingham’s Clean Air Zone (CAZ).
 If travelling to Birmingham check in advance if your journey is affected:

 Special Offer for Visitors

 Enjoy 10% off Food and Drinks for Pen Museum ticket holders, before 5pm on day of admission.
 1000 Trades is a neighbourhood bar and kitchen based in an historic grade II listed former jewellery workshop and badge factory.